-This is one of our most exciting trips of the year as we’re spicing up our annual DPRK Grand National Day Tour!
-We’ll not only be heading into Pyongyang for the massive national day celebrations marking North Korea’s Independence Day, we’ll then be making our way well off the beaten track by jumping aboard an Air Koryo domestic flight to the far north east of Korea to the infamous city of Chongjin.
-We’ll explore the largely rural province of North Hamgyong and spend a highlight evening with a Korean family near the spectacular Mt Chilbo.
+This is one of our most exciting trips of the year as we’re spicing up our annual North Korean Grand National Day tour!
+We’ll not only be heading into Pyongyang for the massive national day celebrations marking North Korea’s Independence Day, we’ll then be making our way well off the beaten track by jumping aboard an Air Koryo domestic flight to the far north east of Korea to the third largest city, Chongjin.
+We’ll explore the largely rural province of North Hamgyong and spend two evenings with a Korean home stay family near the spectacular Chilbo mountain region.

-During our tour in Pyongyang we’ll be visiting the must-see sights such as Kim Il Sung Square, stopping by a local fun fair, exploring the deep Pyongyang Metro, visiting the Mausoleum where Kim Il Sung and Kim Jong Il lay in state, checking out the War Museum, heading down to the DMZ and much much more!
+During our tour in Pyongyang, we’ll be visiting the must-see sights such as Kim Il Sung Square, exploring the deep mysterious Pyongyang Metro, visiting the Mausoleum where Kim Il Sung and Kim Jong Il lay in state, the Korean War Museum, head down to the DMZ and explore two cities south of Pyongyang.